PrincetonUniversity/monthly_sponsor_reports/README.md

 ## Definitions

-A job that runs on 4 CPU-cores for 2 hours consumes 8 CPU-hours.
-Similarly, a job that uses 2 GPUs for 4 hours consumes 8 GPU-hours.
+A 2-hour job (wall-clock time) that allocates 4 CPU-cores consumes 8 CPU-hours.
+Similarly, a 2-hour job that allocates 4 GPUs consumes 8 GPU-hours.
+If a group is ranked 5 of 20 then it used the fifth most CPU-hours or GPU-hours of the 20 groups.

 ## Cron